 - 1.1.1.
-In order to meet this vision, the plan must achieve the following objectives: - The Plan must help create a strong, sustainable and diverse economy, where business is actively encouraged and supported - The Plan must help create and sustain healthy and inclusive communities - The Plan must enable communities to grow, ensuring they have access to decent homes in the right locations which are suitable for all their needs - The Plan must encourage the sustainable management of resources and minimise waste - The Plan must help create and protect vibrant, attractive retail centres, which are adaptable and resilient to economic change - The Plan must ensure that residents have the opportunities to gain access to the highest levels of education - The Plan must ensure residents have access through an enhanced network of public rights of way to high quality inclusive open spaces including the wider countryside and help protect these from inappropriate development - The Plan must conserve and enhance the historic environment, including heritage assets and their settings and recognise the contribution they can make to the Borough - The Plan must demonstrate that only good quality design is acceptable and ensure that all development respects and makes a positive contribution to local character and distinctiveness - The Plan must protect maintain and enhance habitats and species and help promote them as a key to sustainable development.
-Biodiversity must be enhanced and protected from unsympathetic development - The Plan must demonstrate, along with the Infrastructure Delivery Plan, that efficient and integrated infrastructure networks are in place to support growth and development whilst maintaining the valued character and local distinctiveness of the Borough. - The Plan must prepare for climate change in order to ensure it has the least impact on the population and on the environment.
+In order to meet this vision, the plan must achieve the following objectives: - The Plan must help create a strong, sustainable and diverse economy, where sustainable business is actively encouraged and supported. - The Plan must help create and sustain healthy, inclusive and active communities. - The Plan must enable communities to grow sustainably, ensuring they have access to decent homes in the right locations which are suitable for all their needs. - The Plan must encourage the sustainable management of resources and minimise waste and pollution through encouraging the reuse of land and materials and by locating development in the most sustainable locations. - The Plan must help create and protect vibrant, attractive retail centres, which are adaptable and resilient to harmful change. - The Plan must ensure that residents have the opportunities to gain access to the highest levels of education. - The Plan must ensure residents have access through an enhanced network of public rights of way to high quality inclusive open spaces including the wider countryside and help protect these from inappropriate development. - The Plan must conserve and enhance the historic environment, including heritage assets and their settings and recognise the contribution they can make to the Borough. - The Plan must demonstrate that only good quality design is acceptable and ensure that all development respects and makes a positive contribution to local character and distinctiveness. - The Plan must protect, maintain and enhance habitats and species and help promote them as a key to sustainable development.
+Biodiversity must be enhanced and protected from unsympathetic development. - The Plan must demonstrate, along with the Infrastructure Delivery Plan, that efficient and integrated infrastructure networks are in place to support growth and development whilst maintaining the valued character and local distinctiveness of the Borough and protecting and enhancing the natural environment. - The Plan must prepare the Borough for climate change in order to ensure it has the least impact on the population and on the environment.